Hola VPN Review: Free, Unlimited but not a VPN

 To begin with, I’ve downloaded Hola VPN on the official site and started the installation.
 The installer has reference to the Luminati service, which represents P2P network technology.

-I’ve chosen a free version for the tests, as the vast majority of people who are interested in Hola VPN look for the free VPN namely.
+I’ve chosen a free version for the tests, as the vast majority of people who are interested in Hola VPN look for a free VPN namely.

 I was a bit surprised when a browser driven by Chromium with the pre-installed plugin by Hola was set up instead of a fully-featured app.

 Why is that bad?
 It means that Hola is not a VPN.
-Virtual Private Network uses the technology which is installed and configured without regards to other programs and applications.
+Virtual Private Network uses the technology which is installed and configured without regard to other programs and applications.
 It’s required for the correct operation of PPTP, IPSec or OpenVPN protocols.
-Only proxy doesn’t require the installed app.
+Only a proxy doesn’t require the installed app.

 It means Hola VPN is a proxy service but not a VPN.